lawrennd/old_talks/_mlphysical/sensitivity-analysis.md

 ax.set_title('Total effects - Ishigami')
 ax.set_ylabel('% of explained output variance')

-}
+mlai.write_figure(filename='total-effects-sobol-indices-gp-ishigami.svg', directory='\writeDiagramsDir/uq')}

+\figure{\includediagram{\diagramsDir/uq/total-effects-sobol-indices-gp-ishigami}{80%}}{Total effects as estimated by Monte Carlo and GP based Monte Carlo.}{total-effects-sobol-indices-gp-ishigami}

 \notes{We observe some discrepacies with respect to the real value of the coefficient when using the Gaussian process but we get a fairly good a approximation a very reduced number of evaluations of the original target function.}

 \subsection{Conclusions}

-\notes{The Sobol indexes are an interesting tool to explain the variance of the output of a function as components of the input variables.
+\notes{The Sobol indexes are a tool for explaining the variance of the output of a function as components of the input variables.
 Monte Carlo is an approach for computing these indexes if the function is cheap to evaluate.
-Other approaches will be needed if $f$ is expensive to compute.}
+Other approaches will be needed if $\mappingFunction(\cdot)$ is expensive to compute.}

 \thanks